JanssenProject/jans/docs/agama-catalog/jans/inboundID/README.md

 }
 ```

-None of this attributes exist in Janssen; database adheres to LDAP naming.
+None of this attributes exist in Janssen; database adheres to MySQL naming.
 Conformant names would be `uid`, `mail`, `sn`, and `givenName`.
 Also, let's assume you want to set `displayName` to a string composed by the first and last names separated by a white space.
 Writing a mapping is required.

 A mapping is implemented in Java in the form of a `java.util.function.UnaryOperator<Map<String, Object>>`, that is, a function that takes a `Map<String, Object>` as input and returns a `Map<String, Object>` as result.
 Several examples are provided [here](https://github.com/JanssenProject/jans/blob/main/jans-auth-server/agama/inboundID/src/main/java/io/jans/inbound/Mappings.java).